 General

-There is no existing Jewish secondary school like JCoSS.
-JCoSS is a school for the whole Jewish community - Orthodox and Progressive, religious and secular.
+There is no other Jewish secondary school in the UK like JCoSS.
+JCoSS is a school for the whole Jewish community – Orthodox and Progressive, religious and secular.
+Pupils are taught to understand and respect all the UK’s mainstream Jewish traditions

 Is JCoSS a selective school?